On a rappel descent, the rope techniques require vigilance and organization. All maneuvers at the station must be done while tethered to the station.

 - Remove the rope from the descender and friction hitch.

 - Attach the two ropes to the station so as not to lose them and to back up the second climber's descent.

 - Remove the knots at the ends of the rope if necessary.

 - Pass the rope end to be pulled through the quick link

 Once the second climber is tied in, pull the rope.

 The second pulls the appropriate rope end; the leader ensures that it runs smoothly through the quick link.
-Once the knot reaches the anchor, the lead climber may begin installing his friction hitch and descender.
+Once the knot reaches the anchor, the lead climber may begin installing their friction hitch and descender.
 Once the two ropes have been recovered, the leader is ready to descend.